davidjoshua5753/Live-Kernel-Updates/README.md

 /dev/sde - /recovery - 16 GB
 Free Space: ~200 GB

-### Assuming the home directory is mounted in root:
+# Assuming the home directory is mounted in root.

 ## PSEUDO-SCRIPT
 ### Make a temp directory to store new kernel package in swap: